ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 Allows users to easily add the Tealium tag without editing any template files.

-A data object is added to your Wordpress website containing:
+A data object is added to your WordPress website containing:

 * Site name
 * Site description